apache/echarts-doc/en/option-gl/partial/post-effect.md

 ###${prefix|default('#')} fstop(number) = 2.8

-[F value] of the lens (https://zh.wikipedia.org/wiki/%E7%84%A6%E6%AF%94)，the smaller the value, the shallower the depth of field.
+[F value] of the lens (https://zh.wikipedia.org/wiki/%E7%84%A6%E6%AF%94), the smaller the value, the shallower the depth of field.

 ###${prefix|default('#')} blurRadius(number) = 10